otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/frontend-module/05-component-testing-and-storybook.md

 **Resource:** https://nextjs.org/docs/testing

-### User Acceptance Testing

-User acceptance testing (UAT) is a type of software testing in which end-users or clients test a software application to determine whether it meets their requirements and expectations.
-UAT aims to ensure that the software is fit for purpose, satisfies the user's needs, and is ready for deployment.

-UAT is usually performed after all other testing has been completed.
-During UAT, end-users or clients are provided a test environment to test the software with their data and scenarios.
-They perform tasks, evaluate the software's functionality, and provide feedback on any issues they encounter.

-**What does a simple UAT test plan look like?**

-1. Introduction:
-* Provide an overview of the UAT test plan, including the purpose of testing, scope of testing, and expected outcome.

-2. Test Environment:
-* Describe the test environment, including the hardware and software requirements, test data, and any other resources needed for testing.

-3. Test Cases:
-* Identify the test cases that will be used to evaluate the software.
-* Each test case should have a unique identifier, description, and expected outcome.

-4. Test Execution:
-* Provide instructions on how to execute the test cases.
-* Define the criteria for passing or failing each test case.
-* Include a timeline for completing the testing.

-5. Defect Management:
-* Define the process for reporting defects.
-* Identify the roles and responsibilities of the testing and development teams in managing defects.

-6. Acceptance Criteria:
-* Define the acceptance criteria for the software.
-* Identify the requirements that must be met for the software to be considered acceptable.

-7. Conclusion:
-* Summarise the results of the UAT testing.
-* Identify any issues or concerns that were identified during testing.
-* Make recommendations for improving the software or the testing process.

 ## Storybook

 **Storybook** is a UI development tool that allows you develop your component outside your application and in an isolated environment.